Dr Alexander Thom

 Profile

 I am fascinated by Shakespeare’s poetry and drama, particularly as objects of his time encountered in our own.
 My critical work often returns to the importance of culture as a framework that mediates our experience of power, whether wielding it or enduring it.
-Like Shakespeare, I am perennially intrigued by topics like government and service, transgression and self-knowledge, exclusion and redemption.
-To grapple with these ideas in Shakespeare’s writing, I have often found myself drawn to: Shakespeare’s sources; other dramatists of the period (Marlowe, Jonson, Greene, Lodge); intellectual discourses of the period (particularly law and religion, but also medicine and moral philosophy); and a wealth of modern theorists, such as Michel Foucault, Giorgio Agamben, Hannah Arendt, Judith Butler, Jacques Derrida, Homi K. Bhabha, to name a few.
+Like Shakespeare, I am perennially intrigued by the topics of government and service, transgression and self-knowledge, exclusion and redemption.
+To grapple with these ideas in Shakespeare’s writing, I have often found myself drawn to: Shakespeare’s sources; other dramatists of the period (Marlowe, Jonson, Greene, Lodge); the power of intellectual discourses (particularly law and religion, but also medicine, economics, and moral philosophy); and a wealth of modern theorists, such as Michel Foucault, Giorgio Agamben, Hannah Arendt, Judith Butler, Jacques Derrida, Homi K. Bhabha, to name a few.
 Whenever possible, I also seek out opportunities to watch and/or stage Shakespeare’s drama.
-A good production exhibits the best aspects of criticism: close, yet sustained reading; a sense of purpose or timeliness; and an openness to the volatile, capricious character of meaning.
+A good production exhibits the best aspects of criticism: close, yet sustained reading; a sense of purpose or timeliness; and an openness to the volatile, capricious nature of meaning.

 Research interests

-Thanks to the generosity of the Leverhulme Trust, I am currently researching a monograph-length study on depictions of the exiled, banished, and displaced in Renaissance drama, 1575-1625.
+Thanks to the generosity of the Leverhulme Trust, I have been exploring a monograph-length study on the depictions of the exiled, banished, and displaced in Renaissance drama, 1575-1625.
 This project began with a journal article on Mucedorus, published in Law and Literature in 2021.
-I have since produced a number of book reviews and a forthcoming chapter on staging banishment for an edited collection on Shakespeare and exile with ACMRS.
+I have since produced a number of book reviews and a chapter on staging banishment for an edited collection on Shakespeare and exile with ACMRS.

 I also continue my work on law, religion, and politics – particularly in relation to identity and self-knowledge.
 My first monograph, titled Office and Duty in King Lear, was published by Palgrave Shakespeare Studies in 2023.
 I have a completed and contracted chapter on ‘The Government of Self and Others: Ministerial Power and Hypocrisy’ in Measure for Measure: A Critical Reader (edited by John Jowett and Sarah Olive), which is currently under peer-review.
 I also have two more, rather esoteric chapters underway: one on Agamben’s conception of office in post-Reformation English thought; the other on the idea of the legal persona, deriving from an actor’s mask, and the metaphysical fiction of ‘incorporation’ in modern commerce.